marcwebbie/rtrack/README.md

 # Rtrack

-RTrack is a object-oriented wrapper around ffmpeg to manipulate audiofiles easily from ruby code.
+RTrack is an object-oriented wrapper around ffmpeg to manipulate audiofiles easily from ruby code.

 ## Installation